 Meals at Murex Bangka Dive Resort are served in their dining hall and lounge area, with both indoor and outdoor spaces for guests to relax in as they mingle with other divers.
 Breakfasts include cereal, bread, tropical fruits and juices, cooked-to-order eggs and pancakes, as well as a local Indonesian dish to try.

 Both lunch and dinner are served buffet-style, with an abundant selection of meat, fish and vegetable dishes, as well as soup at dinnertime.
-Once a week the Murex Bangka Dive Resort holds a barbecue banquet on the beachfront, which includes a whole spit-roast pig, fish, prawns and traditional Minahasa dishes.
+Once a week the Murex Bangka Dive Resort holds a barbecue banquet on the beachfront, which includes chicken, pork, fish, prawns and traditional Minahasa dishes.

 There’s complimentary tea, coffee and iced water available throughout the day and afternoon snacks are provided to ensure you never go hungry between dives.
-Bottled wine and Bintang beers are also available from the bar.
+Soda, juices, bottled wine and Bintang beers are also available from the bar.

 The Murex Bangka Dive Resort is happy to accommodate any special dietary requirements, provided advance notice is given.